Dedque's workshop

 Sell to optimists, buy from pessimists

 “The Intelligent Investor” by Benjamin Graham is a wonderful book and a profuse source of ideas.
-Some of them are fairly simple to implement for an individual investor (like 25-to-75-percents rule).
+Some of them are fairly simple to implement for an individual investor (like the 25-to-75-percent rule).
 Others are less obvious and can be easily misinterpreted.
-One good example is a principle of market sentiments: The market is a pendulum that forev...
+One good example is a principle of market sentiments: The market is a pendulum that fo...
 Read more

 Non-spherical DCA in non-vacuum environment